In an eggshell...

 Antral Follicle Count

-The Antral Follicle count is an ultrasound done on day 2 or 3 of the menstrual cycle that measures the number of growing follicles in that month.
+Antral Follicle count is an ultrasound done on day 2 or 3 of the menstrual cycle that measures the number of growing antral follicles in that month.
+It is the sum of antral follicles (follicles of size 2-10mm) in both ovaries as observed during days 2-4 of the cycle.
+There is a reason why these particular follicles are considered.

-The follicles taken into consideration are about 2-6mm in size.
 “This is because as we age, these are the follicles that reduce in number, giving us an estimate of our ovarian reserve”, says Navya Muralidhar.

 How is an AFC test done?